 It can be so hard to find healthy snacks at Christmas time.
-These healthy gingerbread blondies tick all the boxes.
-Made with chickpeas and nut or seed butter they're packed full of protein making a delicious and nutritious snack.
+These healthy gingerbread chickpea blondies tick all the boxes.
+Made with chickpeas and nut or seed butter, they're packed full of protein making a delicious and nutritious snack.

 I have made chickpea blondies before - and my chickpea and peanut butter blondies are really popular with my kids.
 When I was brainstorming ideas for healthy Christmas snacks I just knew that these were the perfect contender for a festive adaptation.
 And I was right.
 In fact I think that these healthy gingerbread blondies are even better than the original version.

 A traditional blondie is a lighter version of a brownie.
 It'll be made with eggs, sugar, butter and flour and could be flavoured with vanilla.